LocalCart/LocalCart/README.md

 2. Log in as the merchant.
 3. Use the interface to create a store.
 Make sure the address used is a real address.
 4. Then edit the inventory manually or with the provided CSV file.
 Add items that will be searched for in later manual tests.
 5. Repeat this process (Steps 1-4) for multiple merchants at multiple locations.
-Make sure that these locations are not too far from eachother in order to later test the search algorithm.
+Make sure that these locations are not too far from each other in order to later test the search algorithm.

 B. Customer View, List, and Search checking
 6. Create a customer account.